 The February Scoping Memo contained a proposal where the Commission would delegate to Staff the ability to approve applications meeting certain criteria.
 Both the July 2018 ACR and the September 2018 ALJ Ruling contained refinements of that proposal and requested comments.
-The revised proposal in the September ALJ Ruling provides that the Commission shall delegate to Staff the authority to approve applications that meet all of the following criteria:
+The revised proposal provides that the Commission shall delegate to Staff the authority to approve applications that meet all of the following criteria: